Kings and queens of pop .. and academia? The smartest K-pop idols today

 Chloe, whose real name is Jenny Yun, hails from Irvine, California, and is currently attending the University of Michigan.
 She is pursuing a degree in data science and is an active K-pop artist.
 Funnily enough, she went viral online when a clip of her teaching her viewers to code on Vlive made its rounds.

-In her schooling years at Crean Lutheran High School, she received President Obama’s President Education Awards Program certificate and the Congressional Award.
+During her schooling years at Crean Lutheran High School, she received the President’s Education Awards Program certificate and the Congressional Award.

 ZEROBASEONE – Zhang Hao

-Zhang took the Gaokao at only 16 years old when the exam is normally taken at 18.
+Zhang took the Gaokao at the age of 16, when the exam is typically taken at 18.
 He was then accepted into the China University of Geosciences, one of the world’s top five institutes for geoscience, but abruptly turned it down because he was interested in music.

 He then underwent rigorous training for six months, mastering the violin from scratch before taking the CSATs for Arts, which he placed first in the entire Fujian province.
-Following that, he enrolled at Fujian Normal University to major in Music Education, even obtaining a teacher’s license to teach elementary and high school students.
-He only started training in Korea after obtaining his degree.
+Following that, he enrolled at Fujian Normal University to major in Music Education, and he also obtained a teacher’s license to teach elementary and high school students.

 And that’s not all.
 Zhang is also the first non-Korean to achieve Rank 1 in a Korean survival show – Boy’s Planet.
-He cleverly wore different coloured hair clips during filming for the show to avoid “evil editing,” where show editors would mesh together different scenes and create a false narrative.
+He cleverly wore different-coloured hair clips during filming for the show to avoid “evil editing,” where show editors would splice together different scenes and create a false narrative.